dgatlin/gnn_attack_path/README.md

 [![React](https://img.shields.io/badge/React-18+-blue.svg)](https://reactjs.org/)
 [![Docker](https://img.shields.io/badge/Docker-Ready-2496ED.svg)](https://www.docker.com/)

-A production-ready demonstration of Graph Neural Networks for cybersecurity attack path analysis with intelligent remediation workflows.
+A production-ready demonstration of Graph Neural Networks (GNNs) for cybersecurity attack path analysis with intelligent remediation workflows.
+This project represents a sophisticated integration of multiple Advanced AI technologies - from Graph Neural Networks and Multi-Agent Systems to RAG and MCP - all working together to solve one of the most challenging problems in cybersecurity: understanding and defending against complex attack paths in real-time.
+It's not just AI, it's Advanced AI that can reason about complex relationships, make autonomous decisions, and continuously learn and adapt.

 ## 🌟 Highlights
 - **Top-K risky paths & assets** with node/edge risk scores and concise, graph-grounded rationales